We've been working hard on behalf of members covering all aspects of AI.

 Following pressure from the NFU, Defra held an AI summit on 27 October.
 Attendees included Biosecurity Minister Lord Benyon and Chief Veterinary Officer Christine Middlemiss, BPC, BEIC and BFREPA.
 NFU President Minette Batters attended along with NFU Poultry Board chair James Mottershead, and a small number of members, each representing the different poultry sectors.
 We will publish any key outcomes following the meeting.

 We attended a follow up meeting with Lord Benyon on Wednesday 9 November.
-This will be a regular meeting with the Biosecurity Minister.
+This will be a regular meeting with the Biosecurity Minister, who we have now met with four times.

 The Poultry Health and Welfare Group, which the NFU is a founding member of, will be hosting a meeting with industry and government on 16 November.